 Rocky Fork has three, primitive backcountry campsites.
-Each site is limited to two adults and two children; children are defined as ages 13 and younger.
+Each site is limited to 4 people.
+Please contact park to make arrangements for special circumstances (ie. 3 children with 2 adults).
 Tents and sleeping pads must be contained in the designated 6'x6' tent pad area.
-Hammocks are not allowed.
-Sites are in the woods, so are quite shaded.
+Sites are in the wooded, and quite shaded.
 There is a fire ring at each campsite and firewood may be collected from downed wood near the site.
 Water must be packed in or filtered from the creeks and streams.
 Hiking is required to reach each site.

 Sites do not have a privy/outhouse at this time.
 Campers must deposit solid human waste in catholes dug 6 to 8 inches deep, at least 200 feet from water, camp, and trails.
 Cover and disguise the cathole when finished.